 People who contributed to the work but do not fit the criteria for authors should be listed in the Acknowledgments, along with their contributions.
 You must also ensure that anyone named in the Acknowledgments agrees to being so named.

 Details of the funding sources that have supported the work should be confined to the funding statement provided in the online submission system.
 Do not include them in the Acknowledgments.

 Only published or accepted manuscripts should be included in the reference list.
 Papers that have been submitted but not yet accepted should not be cited.
-Limited citation of unpublished work should be included in the body of the text only as “unpublished data.”
 All “personal communications” citations should be supported by a letter from the relevant authors.

 - PLOS uses the numbered citation (citation-sequence) method and first five authors, et al.